SecuritySynapse/program-tracing-starter/writing/reflection.md

 ## Verify the Trace Output

-TODO: For each selected program and its test suite, manually inspect the majority of the trace file to verify that it accurately records the program's execution.
+TODO: For each selected program and its test suite, manually inspect the majority of the trace file in the `traces` directory to verify that it accurately records the program's execution.
 Check that the trace includes details such as executed instructions, variable values, and any other relevant runtime information.
 Provide a checklist of the steps that you followed to verify the trace output, indicating whether or not you were able to verify the trace output at each step.

 _Reminder: Ensure the trace files are accurate and complete._

 ## Analyze the Trace

-TODO: Using a table in Markdown, for each selected program and its test suite, use the `programtracer` tool's analysis features to gather information about the trace.
+TODO: Using Markdown tables, for each selected program and its test suite, use the `programtracer` tool's analysis features to gather information about the trace.
 This includes:
     - The number of instructions in the trace.